Coconut and Ginger Parsnips

 The parsnips in this recipe taste rich and sweet enough to convert parsnip haters.

-Combine in a food processor the garlic, ginger, chile and coriander, along with 1 tbsp of water to make a paste.
+- Combine in a food processor the garlic, ginger, chile and coriander, along with 1 tablespoon of water to make a paste.
 Stir in the coconut, along with the lime zest.

 - Add this paste that you've just made to the parsnips along with the cumin seed, and toss to cover.
 Spoon the parsnips into the roasting pan, being careful of any splattering from the hot oil, and toss them carefully in the oil.

 - Place parsnips in oven and roast until tender, tossing once or twice.
 They should need anywhere from half an hour to 40 minutes.

 Instead of desiccated coconut, you can use the same amount of grated Creamed Coconut.
 Use a 2 inch / 5 cm piece of fresh ginger. ¼ cup fresh chopped coriander is about 15 g / ½ oz.
 Use a shallow roasting pan.

 Tried this recipe?Let us know how it was!